 Students are permitted 2 personal days in didactic phase and 2 personal days in clinical phase.
-Personal days cannot be scheduled during OSCEs, Practicals, or Call-back days.
-During the clinical phase, students are expected to attend rotations at least 5 days per week with the exception of federal holidays that their preceptor has off.
-To notify the program of intent to use a personal day the student must complete the Clinical Phase Student Time Away Request Form or the Didactic Phase Student Time Away Form.
+Personal days cannot be scheduled during exams, OSCEs, Practicals, Call-back days, or other events as decided by the faculty.
+To notify the program of intent to use a personal day the student must complete the Didactic Phase Personal Day, Professional Leave or Excused Absence Request or the Clinical Phase Personal and Professional Leave Request..
 This form must be submitted at least 7 days prior to the anticipated absence for consideration by the program.
 Any request submitted less than 7 days may not be considered.
 If approved, time off may be granted for no more than 2 days per phase (didactic and clinical) unless otherwise approved by the Program.
-There will be no make-up of planned assignments, assessments or exams given for personal day usage.
+There will be no make-up of planned assignments or assessments given for personal day usage.
 It is expected that students will use good judgment with scheduling of the personal day.